Kabalisa/companion-app/README.md

 # Converge Companion App

-> This is a mobile application that acts as your virtual buddy that allows you book meeting rooms directly from your phone in Andela.
+> This is a mobile application that acts as your virtual buddy that allows you to book meeting rooms directly from your phone in Andela.

 ## Product Road Map